hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 To convert to serialized (one test at a time) acceptance testing:

-- Convert all existing capital `T` test functions with the limited component to begin with a lowercase `t`, e.g. `TestAccSagemakerDomain_basic` becomes `testAccSagemakerDomain_basic`
+- Convert all existing capital `T` test functions with the limited component to begin with a lowercase `t`, e.g. `TestAccSagemakerDomain_basic` becomes `testAccSagemakerDomain_basic`.
+This will prevent the test framework from executing these tests directly as the prefix `Test` is required.
     - In each of these test functions, convert `resource.ParallelTest` to `resource.Test`
 - Create a capital `T` `TestAcc{Service}{Thing}_serial` test function that then references all the lowercase `t` test functions.
 If multiple test files are referenced, this new test be created in a new shared file such as `aws/{Service}_test.go`.
 The contents of this test can be setup like the following: